TproJapan/EventServer/README.md

     Open the VS Solution file "EventServer/SampleService/SampleService/SampleService.sln",
     build SampleService project.
-    Find the path to SampleService.exe.
-The path will usually be "EventServer/SampleService/x64/Debug/SampleService.exe"
+    Get the full path to SampleService.exe.
+The path will usually be "<path_to_your_project_root>/EventServer/SampleService/x64/Debug/SampleService.exe"

 (5) Build the rest of the Projects

-    Change the "SERVICE_EXE_FILEPATH" in install.cpp(in install Project) and uninstall.cpp(in uninstall Project) with the path to SampleService.exe in yours.
+    Override the "SERVICE_EXE_FILEPATH" in install.cpp(in install Project) and uninstall.cpp(in uninstall Project) with the full path you got in (4).
     Then, build the SampleService solution.

 (6) Install the "SampleServe" as a Windows Service